Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Measurement of LYSO performance with an electron beam

 \subsubsection{Readout electronics}

 Triggering and data acquisition were performed using a WaveDREAM board~\cite{WDB}, which integrates two DRS4 waveform digitizer chips~\cite{RITT2004470} along with built-in amplification and shaping circuits.
-The detection of the first-arriving scintillation photons with a steep rising edge and minimal timing jitter is crucial for precise time measurements.
-Therefore, a large signal amplification is desirable for timing purposes.
-In contrast, accurate charge measurements require the waveform amplitude to remain within the dynamic range of the digitizer.
-To satisfy both requirements, the signals were split into two branches and recorded with different amplifier gain settings (“high gain” and “low gain”) during the 2024 beam test campaign, at a sampling frequency of \SIrange{4}{5}{GSPS}.
-In the 2023 beam test, which was primarily aimed at evaluating the timing performance, the signal waveforms were recorded only with the high-gain setting.
+The detection of the first-arriving scintillation photons, characterized by a steep rising edge and minimal timing jitter, is crucial for precise time measurements.
+Consequently, a high amplifier gain is desirable for timing purposes.
+In contrast, accurate charge measurement requires the waveform amplitude to remain within the dynamic range of the digitizer.
+To satisfy both requirements, signals were split into two branches and recorded with different amplifier gain settings (``high gain'' and ``low gain'') during the 2024 beam test campaign, at a sampling frequency of \SIrange{4}{5}{GSPS}.
+In the 2023 beam test, which primarily focused on evaluating the timing performance, signal waveforms were recorded using only the high-gain setting.
 Typical waveforms obtained from the high- and low-gain channels are shown in \figref{fig:waveform}.